maxsvetlik/maxsvetlik.github.io/productdesign.md

 layout: page
 title: Product Design
 ---
-## This page is a placeholder and is underconstruction
+## Products and Miscellaneous Projects
+This is a collection of miscellaneous projects, some of which have been commissioned and some strictly for fun.
 <!-->
 ## Woodworking
 ### Cajon